wtnm/fform/documentation.md

 - `fn` - function tha is used in $_maps/$_parse processing
 - `on` - methotds tha used in event processing
 - `parts` - commonly used parts of components
-- `_$cx` - simple classnames processor based on [classnames](https://github.com/JedWatson/classnames) with little modification <details><summary>explanation</summary> object property name added only if value is strict "true" (trusty is classnames), otherwise if value is trusty but not true it process recursively</details>
+- `_$cx` - simple classnames processor based on [classnames](https://github.com/JedWatson/classnames) with little modification <details><summary>explanation</summary> object property name added only if value is strict "true" or non-zero "number"  (trusty in classnames), otherwise if value is trusty but not true or number it processes recursively</details>

 ##Styling